 Apple cider vinegar is a fermented juice, which many people have used for natural home remedies, hair care included, for centuries.
 One of the main benefits of this acidic substance is that it can help in the removal of scalp build up while restoring the balance of your pH level.
-Whether you have curly hair, coily hair, or wavy hair, you may benefit from using this ingredient in your haircare routine.
+Other benefits of apple cider vinegar include being rich in vitamins C and B. Whether you have curly hair, coily hair, or wavy hair, you may benefit from using this ingredient in your haircare routine.

 Let's go back to the fundamentals.
 Your scalp has a natural pH level (the level of acidity or alkaline) of around 5.
-People who have frizzy or dry hair may actually have a higher pH level, which is why using an ingredient like apple cider vinegar on your scalp can help bring your hair back to a balance.
+People who have frizzy or dry hair may actually have a higher pH level.
+Acidic substances, like apple cider vinegar, help bring this level down to a balance.

 How Can I Use it on My Hair?

-You should never apply apple cider vinegar directly to your scalp or curly hair type, as its highly acidic pH could cause irritation or burn sensitive skin.
-The best and safest way to use this ingredient, in its purest form, is by diluting it with water to make a hair rinse.
-You also have a variety of other options on how to use apple cider vinegar for your scalp.
+You should never apply apple cider vinegar directly to your hair.
+As we mentioned above, it has a highly acidic pH that undiluted could cause irritation, itchiness or burn the sensitive skin of the scalp.
+The best and safest way to use this ingredient is by diluting it with water to make a hair rinse.
+After diluting it, you can apply it at different stages of your routine.
 The various treatments include:

 - Using it as a pre-poo - apply to your hair before cleansing and make sure to really saturate it.
 For this method, use one cup of apple cider vinegar per litre of water.